Overview

 Software Statement Assertions (SSA) and Access Tokens

-- 1You will receive an SSA as part of the OAuth 2.0 Dynamic Client Registration Protocol.
-In Open Banking, they describe a piece of software and the permission it has.
-It is necessary for you to create an SSA to register for access to the NewDay Open Banking APIs.
+- 1Receive SSA: As part of the OAuth 2.0 Dynamic Client Registration Protocol, you’ll receive an SSA that describes your software and permissions.
+Use this SSA to register for access to NewDay Open Banking APIs.

-- 2When you register an SSA, an OAuth client ID and secret credentials will be generated for your SSA.
+- 2Generate Credentials: Upon registering your SSA, an OAuth client ID and secret credentials will be created.

 Open Banking Issued Certificates